elanatframework/Code_behind/doc/how_is_the_list_of_views_finally_made.md

 In this example, an MVC page named Default.aspx, and a single page named Random.aspx are created.
 The Default.aspx page is located in the root and the Random.aspx page is located in the test directory located in the root.

-**Note: This class is a simplified example of the view class; The View class in the CodeBehind framework has a more complex structure.**
+**Note: This class is a simplified example of the view class; the View class in the CodeBehind framework has a more complex structure.**

 # Pages